PeterDiyo/DiyoMix/README.md

 - Peter Diyo - Developer

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md] file for details.

 ## Acknowledgments

 - Special thanks to John Smilga from Coding Addict, I sharpened my react knowledge through his react course(Udemy + Youtube)